timmc-edx/demo-nginx-response-buffers/README.md

 # Demo for nginx response buffer ssettings

+Experimentally determining the behavior of nginx proxying with respect to **response** headers and buffer size configuration.

+## Usage

 Run `python3 ./serve.py` to start the server.

 `GET http://localhost:8001/hlen/1000` to request a response with 1000 bytes of